Gravitational-wave signatures of nonviolent nonlocality

-\textbf{Conclusion.} In this work, we have modeled the effects of NVNL for a BBH merger and estimated the detectability in current and third generation detectors.
+\textit{\textbf{Conclusion---}} In this work, we have modeled the effects of NVNL for a BBH merger and estimated the detectability in current and third generation detectors.
 By incorporating NVNL fluctuations to an EOB model, we obtained modified trajectories for the binary, and the corresponding gravitational waveforms.
 These waveforms' phase deviation from GR in the frequency domain can be well approximated as a single mode function times a random coefficient with normal distribution with zero mean and standard deviation $A$, which in turn also characterizes the typical size of the metric perturbations close to the horizon.
 We estimated constraints that can be posed by LVK and third-generation detectors.
-We showed that the `optimal' PCA templates constrains $A$ tighter than the standard PN parameters by about 30\%.
-To perform our analysis on actual data, we need to take the further step making an NVNL-EOB model which includes spin effects and is properly calibrated to numerical relativity waveforms, for example with SEOBNRv5 \cite{Pompili:2023tna}.
+We showed that the ``optimal'' PCA templates constrains $A$ tighter than the standard PN parameters by about 30\%.
+To perform our analysis on actual data, we need to take the further step of making an NVNL-EOB model which includes spin effects and is properly calibrated to numerical relativity waveforms, for example with SEOBNRv5 \cite{Pompili:2023tna}.

 This work is primarily concerned with the finding a qualitative picture of waveforms in NVNL.
-Since we are particularly concerned with the behavior of comparable mass systems like LVK detects, we tuned our approach accordingly and used and EOB model.
+Since we are particularly concerned with the behavior of comparable mass systems like LVK detects, we tuned our approach accordingly and used the EOB model.
 Thus, our work has been limited to conservative dynamics during the inspiral stage.
 To obtain a more complete picture of NVNL effects, one should: (i) combine our work with Ref.~\cite{Fransen:2024fzs} to incorporate NVNL's modifications to radiation reaction during the inspiral stage, and (ii) model the effect of NVNL perturbations on wave propagation through the final BH's spacetime in order to capture how the ringdown waves will be modified.
-We stress that modeling the dissipative and ringdown effects is particularly difficult in the comparable mass case since these are not modeled with first principles for EOB.
+We stress that modeling the dissipative and ringdown effects is particularly difficult in the comparable mass case since the EOB modeling choice is not a fully first-principles approach.
 While there is no particular reason that the conservative effects are dominant, these results are a first order-of-magnitude picture for NVNL in ground based detectors.